dl1bz/deskhpsdr/TROUBLESHOOTING.md

 ```GPIO``` will only work with Raspberry Pi.
 Let ```ATU=OFF``` and ```COPYMODE=OFF```, these are special functions they work only with **my own** SDR system.<br>
 ```REGION1=ON``` set the band borders in the RX panadpter to IARU Region 1 (if OFF all is US based) and ```WMAP=ON``` show a worldmap as background instead of the pure black background.
 The pic for the worldmap is taken from Thetis. **The worldmap as background maybe increase the CPU usage**.
 If your system hasn't enough CPU power and this is a problem, better set ```WMAP=OFF```.<br>
 deskHPSDR is made for desktop systems, they all have enough CPU power.
 But my tests were shown, with a Raspberry Pi5 the worldmap works too without any issues.<br>
-Not defined or non existent options are ever interpreted like ```OFF```.
+**Not defined or non existent options are ever interpreted like ```OFF```**.

 ### 2. Remove the config files

 deskHPSDR is using for every SDR device a config file, where all settings you have done will be saved and reloaded automaticly.
 Sometimes this or these file(s) can be wrong for various reasons.
-If you sure, deskHPSDR was compiled correct, but don't work correct, try at first to remove these config files.
+If you sure, that deskHPSDR was compiled correct - but don't work correct, try at first to remove these config files.

 They are located here:<br>
 macOS: ```[home-dir]/Library/Application Support/deskHPSDR/```<br>